peytontolbert/SelfImprove/README.md

 ## Key Features

-- Ollama-driven task management and orchestration
+- Ollama-driven task management and orchestration.
-- AI-powered code analysis and generation
+- AI-powered code analysis and generation.
-- Automated testing and error handling
+- Automated testing and enhanced error handling with adaptive strategies.
-- Self-improving architecture
+- Self-improving architecture using reinforcement learning feedback.
-- Natural language understanding for user interactions
+- Natural language understanding for user interactions.
-- Version control with AI-generated commit messages and strategies
+- Version control with AI-generated commit messages and strategies.
+- Spreadsheet-based logging and tracking for system improvements and metrics.

 ## System Requirements